anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   protects the voucher itself).
-Methods include manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure root of trust of measurement.
+Methods include manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure or measured boot.
   The join registrar uses this information to make a determination as to whether to accept the Pledge into the network.
   Only some methods are normatively defined in this document.
 Other methods are left for future work.